 If you have questions about the application or the process, you may contact CCE Program Administrative Assistant Liz Cleveland in the Center for Community Engagement at email@example.com.
 Please note that applications should be submitted well in advance of when the funds are needed (may need 3-4 weeks or more).
 Longer time will be required if your travel request must be reviewed by the Global Operations Committee.
 Processing of requests and checks can take 2-3 weeks or more depending upon individual circumstances.

 If you seek to travel to a location where the State Department has issued a travel advisory or warning, you will also need to complete an activity approval form.
 Please notify Liz Cleveland at firstname.lastname@example.org and/or indicate on your CCCS application if you have completed and submitted this form.

 COVID-19 Notice and Restrictions

 Current Middlebury policy has determined that virtual experiences are most conducive to personal health and safety for all, but should the student and internship or volunteer site host intern agree that an in-person experience is desirable and pending College policy, such experiences may be allowed if both parties sign an agreement to follow CDC guidelines as well as evolving state, local, and College restrictions related to Covid-19.
-Any in-person experience must end in time to allow the student to quarantine for 14 days prior to returning to campus for Spring term (arrival dates are Feb.
-24-25).
+Experiences involving international travel to countries other than a student’s home country are still being evaluated by the College; we expect a decision to be announced by March 15.
+Any allowed travel to international destinations or internships (remote or in-person) in a student’s home country outside of the US will need to be approved by the Global Operations Committee.
+Students hoping for an international internship not in their home country are urged to consider alternatives.
 Please note the situation remains fluid and requirements may change.

 Academic Year 2020-2021 Projects Deadlines